Jul 15, 2021

-The Impact Assessment accompanying the draft Bill estimates that 13,000 existing buildings will fall within the scope of this initial definition, with a further 400-500 new buildings meeting the definition being constructed each year.
+The Impact Assessment accompanying the original draft Bill estimates that 13,000 existing buildings will fall within the scope of the Bill, with a further 400-500 new buildings meeting the definition being constructed each year.

 In many respects, it already has.
-In her review of building safety, Dame Judith Hackitt recommended that residential buildings of 10 or more storeys be included in scope, which has been reduced to 6 storeys in the draft Bill.
+In her review of building safety, Dame Judith Hackitt recommended that residential buildings of 10 or more storeys be included in scope, which has been reduced to 6 storeys in the Bill presented to Parliament.

 In pre-legislative scrutiny by the Housing, Communities and Local Government Commons Select Committee, there was strong support for the scope to take account of the vulnerability of residents and their ability to evacuate.
-This may mean care homes and other buildings housing vulnerable people are included in the scope of higher-risk buildings at some point in the future, irrespective of height.
+This persuaded Government to include care homes and hospitals within the scope of the Bill during the design, build and refurbishment stages.

 Maintaining close scrutiny of the emerging detail is important not only for any organisation who would-be an Accountable Person for a higher-risk building under the current anticipated definition, but also any building that is close to the height criteria or houses vulnerable people.

-The Accountable Person for a higher-risk building must register the building with the new Building Safety Regulator and apply for a Building Assurance Certificate.
+The Accountable Person for a higher-risk building must register the building with the new Building Safety Regulator and then, at the direction of the Regulator, apply for a Building Assessment Certificate.
 To do this, they will need to prepare a building safety case report that satisfies the regulator that the Accountable Person is meeting their duties under the Bill.